yann-yvan/dohone-paiment/README.md

-# DOHONE PAYOUT API AND WEB
+# DOHONE PAYOUT, PAYIN API AND WEB

 ## If you wish to make your customers pay by Orange Money, MTN Mobile Money, Express Union Mobile or DOHONE transfert, on your mobile application and your website with or without a DOHONE graphic interface, the principle is simple.